Redesigning the flight change experience

 Reflection and Next Steps

 In this capstone project, addressing guests' needs and pain-points were my sources of motivation.
 Working with Alaska Airlines has enabled me to learn more about creating a user-centered solution that also addresses the company's needs/goals.
-I was able to practice collaboration skills in a dynamic team and resolve unforeseen real-world problems.
-Though nervous at first, I also found joy and confidence in sharing and presenting our designs to the company leadership and responding to their questions.

 Three takeaways from this project: